Vaporwave is everywhere but no one is talking about it.

 My favorite vaporwave song is Ideoforms – Windows 95 Startup Sound (slowed 4000%).
 This is not a metaphor; it is what it says on the tin.
 So simple, yet so perfect.
 Who knew that this nine seconds of nostalgia hid an epic soundtrack of longing and sadness?

 It’s beautiful how culture will reinvent itself in unexpected ways and contexts.
 Vaporwave is both punk as fuck, and completely the opposite of punk.
 It’s both experimental and nostalgic.
 It’s both a joke and way too serious.
 It’s both utopian and dystopian, both escapism and catharsis.

 W h a t I s V a p o r w a v e ?

 Vaporwave is about nostalgia pushed to the point of pain.
 Happy music heard in a broken future, where over-produced euphoria can only be found in snatches and distant memories.
 And even then, the memories it’s based on were never real.
 The promise of corporate suburbia was always a lie, and vaporwave presents the familiar lie of comfort and kitsch in the context of dystopian truth bombs.
 But vaporwave doesn’t show you that dystopian future.
 It shows you a scrap of the past as it might be reflected through the darkest timeline.
 It’s the sound of vaporware.
 It’s the end of Brazil.

 Or maybe the dystopia vaporwave is made for is now.
 Now is the lost generation.
-The aesthetic of corporate monoculture harkens for a time when people were happy and properous enough to believe in the promise of the American dream.
+The aesthetic of corporate monoculture hearkens for a time when people were happy and prosperous enough to believe in the promise of the American dream.
 That’s what 90s kids were promised, but that generation knows dreams are under water, distorted, fractured lies.
 Vaporwave is the perfect soundtrack.